-- Windows 11 is recommended. - .NET Framework 8.0.18.
+- Windows 11.
+As of January, 2026.
+All new Radius systems are enabled for TLS 1.3 and require Windows 11. - .NET Framework 8.0.18.
 As of Client version 1700, .NET is packaged with the installer. - Personal computer (PC) connected to the RADIUS Distribution System (DS) Gateway.
 The RADIUS Client must have two-way IP communications from the PC to the DS. - The server and client must have two-way communications on the required TCP ports.